 Check for power.
 Make sure you haven’t run out of power to run your air conditioning system by changing the batteries or charging it.

 Check breakers and fuses.
 Try to check if your RV’s circuit breaker hasn’t tripped.
 If it has, hit reset and then wait 15 minutes before turning on your AC again.
 If it hasn’t and your air conditioner for RV still won’t turn on, you may have a blown fuse or faulty circuit breaker.
 To check the fuse,

 Try hard reset.
 It may help sometimes.
 Check the user manual to complete the procedure.
 If you cannot find it, try to search for a “reset” switch or turn your AC unit for at least 5 minutes.

-If all these measures do not fix the problem, you may have problems with the thermostat.
+If all these measures do not fix the problem, and your AC unit in camper is still not working, you may have problems with the thermostat.
 Check its screen, replace the batteries, or buy a new thermostat.

 Fix condensation.
 Sometimes, air conditioner troubleshooting addresses unclogging the condensate drain line.
 You can use a shop vacuum or suction for that.

 RV Air Conditioner Turns On and Off Repeatedly

 Check the connection.
 It may happen that your AC has not enough power to run the compressor, which has caused the whole air conditioning system to shut.